bvobart/mllint/ReadMe.md

 `mllint` will analyse your project and create a Markdown-formatted report of its analysis.
 By default, this will be pretty printed to your terminal.

-If you instead prefer to export the raw Markdown text to a file, use the `--output` or `-o` flag and provide a filename. `mllint` does not overwrite the destination file if it already exists, unless `--force` or `-f` is used.
+If you instead prefer to export the raw Markdown text to a file, which may be particularly useful when running on CI, the `--output` or `-o` flag and provide a filename. `mllint` does not overwrite the destination file if it already exists, unless `--force` or `-f` is used.
 For example:
 ```sh
 mllint --output report.md
 ```